 The MCAT is created and administered by the Testmaker Association of American Medical Colleges (AAMC), which gives medical schools standardized metrics to compare applicants’ credentials and readiness for medical school.

-In evaluating your potential for a successful medical career, med school admissions committees consider your MCAT score, academic record, and supporting documentation.
+Med school admissions committees consider your MCAT score, academic record, and supporting documentation to evaluate your potential for a successful medical career.

 What should we take away?
 Your MCAT score will directly and favorably affect your application to medical school.